cmouse/pdns-v6-autorev/README.md

 or you can use the remotebackend from PowerDNS SVN.

-Use the following configuration in powerdns config file
+Use the following configuration in powerdns config file for mysql

     launch=remote,gmysql
     remote-connection-string=pipe:command=/path/to/rev.pl,timeout=2000,dsn=DBI:mysql:database,username=user,password=pass
+    remote-dnssec=yes/no # depending your choice

+Use the following configuration in powerdns config file for sqlite
+    launch=remote,gsqlite3
+    remote-connection-string=pipe:command=/path/to/rev.pl,timeout=2000,dsn=DBI:SQLite:dbname=/path/to/db,username=user,password=pass
     remote-dnssec=yes/no # depending your choice

 pipe backend is recommended. if you want to use unix or http, you need to do extra work.